Create a

 4. Assess talent availability by region

 Research geographic locations where the needed skills/professions tend to be located, including the availability in or near existing organizational locations.
-This will assist in the determination of the strategies to be employed to source the necessary skills.
+This will assist in determining the strategies to be employed to source the necessary skills.
 Low availability in the immediate area might create an awareness of the need to engage with outsourced labor companies, whereas higher availability might push one towards direct employment options.
-Starting with the U.S. Bureau of Labor Statistics (BLS) and Census Bureau’s data expanded searches can be accessed through paid services and platforms such as those provided by Lightcast, WorkforceGPS (Labor Market Information), Chmura Economics and Analytics, etc.
+Starting with the U.S. Bureau of Labor Statistics (BLS) and Census Bureau’s data, expanded searches can be accessed through paid services and platforms such as those provided by Lightcast, WorkforceGPS (Labor Market Information), Chmura Economics and Analytics, etc.

 5. Source and recruit talent